Stephen-Tellis/self_driving_project/README.md

 # The Self Driving project
-A weekend project I took up, trying to test path tracking control algorithms on a simulated car for fun.
+A weekend project I took up, trying to test path tracking control algorithms on a simulated car.
 Readability is valued over efficiency.
 MPC and tests coming next week!